publicdocs/uscode/assets/md/titles/usc02/us/usc/t2/ch24/schII/ptC/m__us_usc_t2_s1341.md

     (b) __Remedy__

-        The remedy for a violation of subsection (a) of this section shall be an order to correct the violation, including such order as would be appropriate if issued under section 13(a) of the Occupational Safety and Health Act of 1970 ([29 U.S.C.
+        The remedy for a violation of subsection (a) shall be an order to correct the violation, including such order as would be appropriate if issued under section 13(a) of the Occupational Safety and Health Act of 1970 ([29 U.S.C.
 662(a)][/us/usc/t29/s662/a]).

     (c) __Procedures__